kfahn22/Treemap-of-Coding-Train-Challenges/README.md

 1 content/videos/challenges/102-2d-water-ripple/images/
 ```

-2. Copy the result of the command and paste into a .txt file.
+I copied the result of the command and pasted into a .txt file.
 (I named the file "10_30_24.txt" because I wanted to keep track of the date I accessed the Coding Train website files.)

-I got some help from chatGPT writing the script to create the json file.
+I got some help from chatGPT writing the script to create the JSON file.
 It could probably be improved upon, but it is functional.
 Because I wanted to explore creating a zoomable treemap, I grouped the challenges into major categories and then divided some into sub-categories.
-Again, my categorization scheme could probably be improved upon, but I think it is a decent start.
+The categorization scheme is based on my knowledge of what topics were covered in each challenge and was a bit of a judgement call, which is often the data with data analysis.

-3. Run the `create_json.py` script in terminal, changing `input_file` (line 131) to whatever you have named the txt file.
+Run the `create_json.py` script in terminal, changing `input_file` (line 131) to whatever you have named the txt file.
 Make sure you are in the same folder as the txt file when you run the command.

 ```python
 python create_json.py